j-mendez/next-intercom/README.md

 // first init the window top level initIntercomWindow({ appId: "myintercomappid" });

-// once your page inits top level or contructor loadIntercom({ appId: "myintercomappid", ssr: false });
+// once your page inits top level or contructor of your components.
+Both props are optional.
+If you established your appId you can still pass it in below. loadIntercom({ appId: "myintercomappid", ssr: false });
 ```